akgnah/rockpi-toolkit/README.md

 1. If you want to use dd to restore your image, and your uSD or eMMC has GPT partitions and is mounted, please umount before dd.

-2. If you are using debian, want to backup and restore from uSD to eMMC, or from eMMC to uSD, you need to edit the boot line in /etc/fstab, mmcblk0 for uSD and mmcblk1 for eMMC.
+2. If you are using ubuntu, want to backup and restore from uSD to eMMC, or from eMMC to uSD, you need to edit the boot line in /etc/fstab, mmcblk0 for uSD and mmcblk1 for eMMC.